 Conversely, clients of other services may be experiencing harm from gambling.
 A recent Foundation-funded study reported that six per cent of clients of Victorian mental health services experience severe gambling problems, a rate eight times higher than the general population.

 Only 10 per cent of people with gambling problems seek formal help.
 When they do come into contact with services, it is often for other issues such as health, relationship breakdown or drug and alcohol issues which can result in problem gambling being unrecognised and untreated.

-Read more about supporting your client.
+Read more about screening and supporting your patients.

 Learning and professional development

 Our learning and professional development program aims to strengthen the skills of Gambler’s Help professionals and others who work with people affected by gambling.
 It is informed by the needs and feedback of counsellors, community educators and venue support workers from our mainstream, In-language and First Nations Gambling Awareness Programs.
 We also collaborate with other sectors in providing and receiving training so we can deliver more holistic services.

 We are working with partners across the health and human services sectors to continuously improve service integration and referral processes so we can provide Victorians seeking help with as seamless an experience as possible.

 Read more about the benefits of cross-sector collaboration.